mohswell/mohswell/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Muhammad, a passionate Full Stack Software Engineer, dedicated to crafting innovative solutions and contributing to the world of  computer science.
+I'm Muhammad, a passionate Full Stack Software Engineer and a QA tester, dedicated to crafting innovative solutions and contributing to the world of computer science.
 Here, you'll find a showcase of my projects, contributions, and a glimpse into my journey as a developer/creative professional.

 ## About Me ℹ️